bkromhout/FictionDL/README.md

 # FictionDL
-#### A fanfiction downloader which tries to be simple, yet flexible.
+#### A fanfiction downloader which strives to be simple, yet flexible.

 ## Usage
 **You need Java 8 installed to run FictionDL.**